THE PRISONER’S FRIEND

 When the apostle Paul was young man, he hated the name of Jesus and helped to hunt down and murder Christians.
 But then Jesus changed his life.
 Paul never forgot how bad he had once been, but that didn’t keep him from rejoicing in what he had become by God’s grace.
 Paul said, “Christ Jesus came into the world to save sinners—of whom I am the worst” (1 Timothy 1:13-15).
 “I am the least of the apostles and do not even deserve to be called an apostle, because I persecuted the church of God.
 But by the grace of God I am what I am” (1 Corinthians 15:9-10).
 Paul became one of the most effective Christians in history.

-I know of a prisoner who heard me on the radio and enrolled in Crossroad and enjoyed it.
+I know of a prisoner who heard me on the radio and enrolled in Crossroads and enjoyed it.
 Before long fifteen more people from that part of the prison had enrolled, thanks to the witness of their fellow prisoner.
-The person made a positive impact on other lives.
+That person made a positive impact on other lives.
 If you’re a prisoner who turns to Jesus, he doesn’t just forgive you.
 He makes you his partner, his fellow worker, his ambassador to others.

 Father in heaven, thank you for creating us for friendship with you.
 Thank you that your love does not stop even when we sin.
 Thank you for sending your Son Jesus to die for our sins and to rise again so that we too can live forever.
 Thank you for being the ultimate friend of prisoners.
 Help all of us prisoners of sin to find forgiveness and freedom through faith in you.
 Fill us with your Holy Spirit, and use us who trust you, whether inside or outside of prison, to be your partners in bringing hope and salvation to others, for Jesus’ sake.
 Amen.